-- the cost to process each claim; - the lost days of productivity and revenue while the container awaits approval and repair; - the overall, immeasurable frustration experienced by all parties involved; - the cost of damaged goods being shipped; - the out of pocket expenses for damage repair to the equipment starts by working backwards through the interchanges.
-A process of elimination is undertaken searching through the records for the company that does not have irrefutable evidence to clear them of any liability for damage to the equipment while in their possession.
+- the cost to process each claim; - the lost days of productivity and revenue while the container awaits approval and repair; - the overall, immeasurable frustration experienced by all parties involved; - the cost of damaged goods being shipped; - the out of pocket expenses for damage repair to the equipment protect the individual company from liability for damages to containers and trailers.

+When totaled, the overall industry expense becomes significantly larger resulting in increasingly costly methods to does not have irrefutable evidence to clear them of any liability for damage to the equipment while in their possession.
 The first company failing to provide such evidence becomes the responsible party by default and liable for any associate costs.